Nathilog/vdelayfb/README.md

 This is designed for a-rate delay input only.
 The convenience of a feedback parameter means that we can for example create chorus effects either directly in an instrument or as a UDO an easily apply a feedback component easily to get a chorus/flanging effect.
 In addition this is a nice example of how the CPOF greatly simplifies opcode development through code reuse allowing the developer to focus on the business end of the opcode.

-## Building
-This project was built using JetBrains CLion IDE which is cmake based.
-However we only need to include CSound headers when building plugins with CPOF so you could build the dynamic library/.so from the command line as follows:

 ### Mac
 ```
 c++ -dynamiclib  -std=c++11 -o plug.dylib vdelayfb.cpp -I /Library/Frameworks/CsoundLib64.framework/Headers